riversyang/OIPs/OIPs/oip-1.md

-## Use Of MOT on the platform
+## Use Of MOT in the Olympus Ecosystem

-MOT plays a very important role on OlympusLabs platform, there are several possibilities to give the MOT token value.

-For the indexes, the value for the user is that they can use the smart contract service to exchange (for example) their Ether into the indexes through all the possible exchange contracts, without having to manually split their money and create accounts on different exchanges and get benefit from the financial experts by following certain strategies.

-1. Permit to buy OL financial products.
-   This is to require the user to have a certain amount of MOT before they are allowed to buy financial products from our platform.
-   It promotes the use of MOT, yet the downside of this is it limits the size of the active community (depending on the on the amount of MOT defined) which can make use of the Olympus platform.
-2. Used as a fee on the platform.
-   User pay MOT for a fee when interacting with the financial products.
-A part of this fee will be rewarding the oracles/providers because they give the platform added value.
-3. Voting process.
-   By holding a certain amount of MOT, the user would be permitted to vote on providers/oracles.
-4. Buy private strategies.
-   The user can unlock certain indexes with MOT.
-This price in MOT could be decided by the providers for the Strategy Smart Contract.
-This might involve privacy solutions such as ZK-STARKS or Homomorphic encryption implemented.

-All of these possibilities can be used together, but the technology required for the last suggestion is still in active development in the blockchain space, so this should be implemented at a later stage.
-However, this possibility brings much to the table in terms of incentives for the providers to provide more strategies, which in turn attracts more strategy consumers.
-Similar work on this is being done by the Enigma decentralized Data Marketplace.
+MOT (Mount Olympus Tokens) is the native token in the Olympus Ecosystem and plays a very important role.
+MOT is used as the fee in the Olympus Ecosystem.
+From the end user perspective, they pay the fee associated with purchasing a financial product using MOT.
+From the product creators perspective, they receive their fee in the form of MOT.
+Similarly, price oracles, third party applications, and exchanges, could potentially receive a part of the fee paid by the end user based on their contribution to the Olympus Ecosystem.

 ## What's Next?

-Future is bright and interesting, the architecture we described above is just the beginning.
-Actually, if we use the epics concept, it should be just the epic 1.
-For the future there is much more to imagine and to extend:
+If we use the idea of epics to conceptualize the development roadmap, this is epic 1, the beginning.
+The future holds many more possibilities.

 1. Tokenization.
-   For each index, there is potential to programmatically create a smart contract and make a token to represent this index.
-When users buy it, a certain amount of these tokens will be transferred into the users' wallet instead of the bought tokens.
-These tokens will be held/locked into the smart contract that user can actually exchange them back after a certain locking period depending on different strategies.
+   For each index or fund, programmatically create a smart contract and token to represent this index or fund.
+When users buy it, a certain amount of these tokens will be transferred into the users' wallet instead of the underlyimg tokens.
 2. DAO
-   It's always interesting to think about how to make the community to grow/develop without too much interference.
-The key is to create a system with rewarding / punishment mechanisms by using the MOT token.
+   It's always interesting to think about how to grow/develop the community in an organic manner.
+The key is to create a system with reward / punishment mechanisms by using the MOT token.
 3. Rebalancing.
-   What we have created so far is only buying, in reality, the market changes rapidly, thus it is interesting to think about assets getting rebalanced when certain circumstances change.
+   What we have created so far is only buying, and we will be developing the ability for product creators to rebalance their porfolios.
-4. Strategy marketplace.
+4. Financial product marketplace.
-   Researching different projects require a lot of knowledge and efforts.
+   Researching different projects require a lot of knowledge and effort.
 That deserves respect and needs to be honoured.
-By paying MOT to the strategy provider, it attracts more professionals to get involved to the Olympus Platform and make the community bigger.
+By paying MOT to the financial product creators, it attracts more professionals to develop on the Olympus Platform.
-5. Tooling for strategy organizations/managers.
+5. Tools for product creators.
-   On traditional financial industry, there are a lot of toolings for different parties/roles.
-However, on the blockchain, these toolings are still very limited.
-By creating the index product, it makes it possible to touch this market by creating toolings for the organizations/funding managers from different angles.
+  We will be creating a web portal for product creators to easily create and manage their financial products, as well as raise funding for their funds.